ng-apimock/core/docs/installation.md

     src: 'mocks', // required
     patterns: { // optional
         mocks: '**/*Mock.json', // optional: default is '**/*.mock.json'
-        presets: '**/*Preset.json' // optional: default is '**/*.preset.json'
+        presets: '**/*Preset.json', // optional: default is '**/*.preset.json'
     },
+    watches: { // optional
+        mocks: '**/*.json', // optional: no default, set if watch files regex is different from mocks pattern
+        presets: '**/*.json' // optional: no default, set if watch files regex is different from presets pattern },
     watch: true // optional: default is 'false'
 });
 ```

-There are 3 parameters here:
+There are 4 parameters here:
-- **src**: this is the directory that will be use to search for mocks and presets.
+- **src**: this is the directory that will be used to search for mocks and presets.
 - **patterns**: there are 2 regex patterns that can be overridden, mocks and presets.
+- **watches**: set these if the patterns differ from the files to watch.
+Typically needed when using js instead of json.
 - **watch**: set to true will ensure that ng-apimock will watch for file changes.

 :::caution